sciabarracom/openwhisk-runtime-typescript/README.md

 - a single file
 - multiple files withing a zip

+If you have multiple files, a `tsconfig.json` listing the typescript files is mandatory.

-In the zip, you can optionally add a `package.json` and a `tsconfig.json`
+In the zip, you can optionally add a `package.json`

-If the `package.json` is specified, it will resolve the dependencies using yarn
+If the `package.json` is specified, it will resolve the dependencies using yarn.

-If the `tsconfig.json` is specified it will conmpile
+More to come...